tESS RENÉ

 Best for: Anxiety, numbness, shame, or feeling unworthy.

 So much of anxiety and shame comes from feeling disconnected or unworthy.
 When you bring warm, steady touch to your own body, you’re giving yourself the co-regulation your system longs for.
-It tells your body: you are here, you are safe, and you belong.
+It tells your body: you are here, you are safe, and it’s ok to let go of control.

 How to do it: